AlexTMallen/trafficLight/README.md

 # trafficLight
-Simulating traffic through a single intersection using traffic lights.
+Simulating traffic through a single intersection.
+The red rectangles are cars, the circles are lights, the gray is the street, the green is grass, and the black is the intersection.

+To view the project, download an run simulate.exe from above.